 B.C. public institutions can enter a withdrawal in the Student Financial Assistance System indicating the date the student ceased to maintain full-time studies.
 This entry must be completed within six weeks of the withdrawal date.
-For more information on how to enter a withdrawal into SFAS please see Appendix 9: Withdrawals/Unsuccessful Completions for B.C.
+For more information on how to enter a withdrawal into SFAS please see Appendix 10: Withdrawals/Unsuccessful Completions for B.C.
 Public Institutions Job Aid.

 If a student does not start studies and no funding has been disbursed to the student or to the institution, an application cancellation request via a Cancel Document form should be submitted to StudentAid BC.
-Institution officials report withdrawals and dismissals to the SABC office using a Full-Time Withdrawal Notification form.
-All forms are available on the StudentAid BC website.